gini/gini-sdk-ios/doc/source/guides/common-tasks.rst

     ...

     // Assuming that `gini` is an instance of the `GiniSDK` facade class,
-    // `docType` is a string containing a hint about the type of document and `image` is a `NSData` instance,
+    // `docType` is a string containing a hint about the type of document and `image` is an `NSData` instance,
     // containing an image and meta information about the image.

     GINIDocumentTaskManager *documentTaskManager = gini.documentTaskManager;